President: Judy Chernos, PhD, FCCMG

 Linlea Armstrong is a Clinical Geneticist who cares for individuals and families with genetic and genomic concerns.
 Passionate about working with learners and finding ways to optimize the training of future health care providers, she serve as Clinical Education Director within her department, which encompasses the responsibilities of Program Director for the Royal College residency program, Medical Director for the Masters of Genetic Counselling program, and Theme Lead for the Genetics and Genomics Theme in the MD Undergraduate Program.

-Member: Leslie Turner, BSc, MD, FRCPC, FCCMG
+Member: Lesley Turner, BSc, MD, FRCPC, FCCMG

 Associate Professor, Discipline of Genetics, Faculty of Medicine, Memorial University of Newfoundland